michaelssavage/boxd-out/README.md

 # movie-box

-A Go REST API that scrapes your Letterboxd favorites and provides endpoints to fetch and store the data.
+A Go REST API for scraping my Letterboxd favorites and provides endpoints to fetch and store the data.
+JWT token is generated using a secret word and username flag.

 ## Setup